310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Chiaki %}
 Yep, that’s exactly what a hero is, Nagumo.

-… Oh, woops, we went off-topic again.
+…Oh, woops, we went off-topic again.

 Alright then, let’s start decorating the place.